Angela Davis tells Seattle crowd of need for ‘unending struggle’

 - Facebook Live video spurs hate-crime charges against woman after 'Spanish privilege' rant WATCH

 “It’s important for us to recognize that history is not in the past,” she said.
-“The purpose of our struggle is to extricate ourselves from the pull of the past,” an idea she said the Trump campaign slogan, “Make America great again,” works against.
+“The purpose of our struggles is to extricate ourselves from the pull of the past,” an idea she said the Trump campaign slogan, “Make America great again,” works against.

 Later, she added:

-In the roughly one-hour speech, Davis highlighted her past social-justice activism and reiterated her lifelong message to see prisons “abolished,” as she believes they are society’s short-term solution to deep, wide-ranging issues of violence.
+In the roughly one-hour speech, Davis highlighted her past social-justice activism and reiterated her lifelong message to dismantle the prison system, as she believes it is society’s short-term solution to deep, wide-ranging issues of violence.
 She voiced support for Seattle activists who oppose King County’s plan to build a youth courthouse and jail, some of whom were in the crowd.

 She also applauded Seattle’s path to a $15-an-hour minimum wage, educational institutions and activist spirit with its “persistent movements” that Davis said others look to nationwide.

-Davis’ political activism first gained national attention in the late 1960s when she lost her teaching position at the University of California, Los Angeles, after she expressed support for the Communist Party.
+Davis’ political activism first gained national attention in the late 1960s when she was dismissed from her teaching position at the University of California, Los Angeles, after she expressed support for the Communist Party.

-Years later, Davis was charged with murder, kidnapping and conspiracy for her role in a deadly courtroom shootout in California.
+Years later, Davis was charged with murder, kidnapping and conspiracy for her alleged role in a deadly courtroom shootout in California.
 She became a fugitive, one of the FBI’s 10 most wanted, before spending more than a year in jail.
 Supporters nationwide rallied for her release, a significant part of the 20th-century Black Power Movement.
 She was acquitted in 1972.

 That experience underscores her lectures now, which she shares around the world.
-She is also a professor at the University of California, Santa Cruz, conducting research and writing on race, gender and imprisonment.
+She is also a professor at the University of California, Santa Cruz, advancing her research and writing on issues such as gender, race and imprisonment.

 Attendees at Thursday evening’s free event lined up early, filling the auditorium to capacity.
 Dozens who couldn’t get inside waited outside, hoping organizers would let them in, in a line that wrapped around the block.
 Some inside attended a small reception before the speech.
 There, Davis briefly posed for photos and talked with fans.